🎯

 Tutoring is an excellent way for students to earn money while sharing their knowledge and expertise.
 They can offer their services to fellow students or local residents, helping them with their studies.

-The University of Cambridge MBA fees for the 2026 intake are £80,000, and it is important to understand whether this cost delivers value.
+The Cambridge MBA Fees for the 2026 intake are £80,000, and it is important to understand whether this cost delivers value.

 According to the 2025 employment report, the average base salary for Cambridge MBA graduates is £76,138, with the average package reaching £93,085.
 In addition, 85% of students received a job offer within four months of graduation.
 These figures highlight the strong career outcomes associated with the program.